sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 [ACCORDION-BEGIN [Step 1: ](Create a plain schema)]

 Connect to SAP Web IDE Full Stack and enter the Database Explorer.
-You will see your tenant database.
+You will see your instance of the SAP HANA database.

-> If you cannot see the tenant database, try entering the database explorer from the Database Cockpit and make sure the setting in `Preferences->Database Explorer` are set to the correct region.
+> If you cannot see the database, try entering the database explorer from the Database Cockpit and make sure the setting in `Preferences->Database Explorer` are set to the correct region.

 ![DB Explorer](1.png)